ariskyr/Huffman-Encoding---Matlab/README.md

 simple project to learn how the huffman algorithm works and implement the 3 functions huffmanDict, huffmanEnc and huffmanDec.

+Details about the project can be found in the report.pdf which is written in greek
 ## Executing Program

 Code written in Matlab, version 2021b.
 The dictionary takes the probabilities either